ecomod-code/recapp/tests/README.md

 ### Running a Playwright test locally
-To run a test locally, the command `npx playwright test --headed` can be executed.
+To run a test locally, the command `npx playwright test [test_file_name.ts] --headed` can be executed.
 The tag `--headed` means that a physical webpage will be opened during a test, so that the test operations can be viewed as the process runs.
 The command defaults to a headless test, meaning no visual webpage appears on the screen during a test run, and everything is instead being run essentially "behind the scenes".
+The test file name refers to the name of the .ts file containing the test actions of the targetted test.

+Additionally, multiple test files can be executed at once.
+This can be done by listing them in the command followed by a space.
+For example: `npx playwright test [test_file_name_1.ts] [test_file_name_2.ts] --headed`

+To run all created test files at once, the test file name can be left out of the command: `npx playwright test --headed`.

 To ensure a trace file is generated upon test execution, the tag `--trace on` can be added to the playwright test command.
 The trace file will then be generated within `tests/e2e/test-artifacts` within the directory of the respective test.